Jewish history: Jews of pre-Muslim Babylonia (219–638 CE)

-The Byzantine period (324–638 CE)
+Byzantine period (324–638 CE)

 Jews were also widespread throughout the Roman Empire, and this carried on to a lesser extent in the period of Byzantine rule in the central and eastern Mediterranean.
 The militant and exclusive Christianity and caesaropapism of the Byzantine Empire did not treat Jews well, and the condition and influence of diaspora Jews in the Empire declined dramatically.

 It was official Christian policy to convert Jews to Christianity, and the Christian leadership used the official power of Rome in their attempts.
-In 351 CE the Jews revolted against the added pressures of their Governor, Constantius Gallus.
+In 351 CE the Jews revolted against the added pressures of their governor, Constantius Gallus.
 Gallus put down the revolt and destroyed the major cities in the Galilee area where the revolt had started.
 Tzippori and Lydda (site of two of the major legal academies) never recovered.

 In this period, the Nasi in Tiberias, Hillel II, created an official calendar, which needed no monthly sightings of the moon.
 The months were set, and the calendar needed no further authority from Judea.
 At about the same time, the Jewish academy at Tiberius began to collate the combined Mishnah, braitot, explanations, and interpretations developed by generations of scholars who studied after the death of Judah HaNasi.
 The text was organized according to the order of the Mishna: each paragraph of Mishnah was followed by a compilation of all of the interpretations, stories, and responses associated with that Mishnah.
 This text is called the Jerusalem Talmud.

 The Jews of Judea received a brief respite from official persecution during the rule of the Emperor Julian the Apostate.
 Julian's policy was to return the Roman Empire to Hellenism, and he encouraged the Jews to rebuild Jerusalem.
 As Julian's rule lasted only from 361 to 363, the Jews could not rebuild sufficiently before Roman Christian rule was restored over the Empire.
-Beginning in 398 with the consecration of St. John Chrysostom as Patriarch, Christian rhetoric against Jews grew sharper; he preached sermons with titles such as "Against the Jews" and "On the Statues, Homily 17," in which John preaches against "the Jewish sickness".
+Beginning in 398 with the consecration of St. John Chrysostom as Patriarch, Christian rhetoric against Jews grew sharper; he preached sermons with titles such as "Against the Jews" and "On the Statues, Homily 17", in which John preaches against "the Jewish sickness".
 Such heated language contributed to a climate of Christian distrust and hate toward the large Jewish settlements, such as those in Antioch and Constantinople.